Program

 Addressing Stigma, Discrimination and Violence Against Women with Disabilities

-Organized by: United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), United Nations Development Programme (UNDP), Global Forum on the Leadership of Women with Disabilities (GFLWD), United Nations Population Fund (UNFPA), Women Enabled International (WEI), Government of France
+Organized by: United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), United Nations Development Programme (UNDP), Global Forum on the Leadership of Women with Disabilities (GFLWD), United Nations Population Fund (UNFPA), Women Enabled International (WEI), Government of France, Higher Council for the Rights of Persons with Disabilities (HCD), Jordan

 Location: